 The Credit Team used system flow diagrams, ecosystem maps, feature trees, and decision tables, among other models to express requirements.
 They found System Flow Diagrams particularly useful:

 “This set of System Flows helped in several ways.
 First, while reviewing the features and processes with business stakeholders, we could show what the credit system was doing internally and how that would meet their expected business features.
 Secondly, it helped tremendously to get the team on the same page.”

 They also used System Flows to visualize the work as they sized stories and wrote acceptance criteria.
 And System Flows along with Feature Trees were helpful when planning for a second phase.
 They note that “… these visuals were so much more powerful than user stories alone would have been.
 Even in the world of API calls, pictures are easy and words are hard.”

 I hope you find the approach they took to communicating complex requirements as inspiring as I did.
-There isn’t one-size-that-fits all approach to Agile.
+There isn’t a one-size-that-fits-all approach to Agile.
 And if you need to express requirements for complex internal system processes, visual models might be just the tools you need.